 - Say something.
 Tell someone—a family member, a friend, a neighbor, you name it—where you’re running and let them know when they should expect to hear back from you.
 Here’s the full guide to safe running.

 - Cell phones & maps.
-Bring your cell phone, and learn how to a map and a compass —in the event you got lost.
-Of course, most phones today are equipped with a GPS system, but you should keep in mind there may no signal outside city limits.
+Bring your cell phone, and learn how to use a map and a compass —in the event you get lost.
+Of course, most phones today are equipped with a GPS system, but you should keep in mind there may be no signal outside city limits.

 - Be identifiable.
-Bring with you your ID, and a list of emergency contact—in the off chance something bad happens to you, God forbid.
+Bring with you your ID and a list of emergency contacts—in the off chance something bad happens to you, God forbid.

 - Run with others.
-There is safety in numbers, to do your best to schedule your trails runs with a training buddy or a running group.
+There is safety in numbers, to do your best to schedule your trail runs with a training buddy or a running group.

 - Protect yourself.
-You can always bring with you a pepper spray if you are running alone, and safety is an issue.
+You can always bring with you pepper spray if you are running alone and safety is an issue.

 - Use a Safety app.
 Download and use safety apps for your phones, such as Road ID and bSafe.